ric2b/Vivaldi-browser/chromium/tools/gn/docs/language.md

 ```

 If a 64-bit target wants to depend on a 32-bit binary, it would specify
-a dependency using `datadeps` (data deps are like deps that are only
+a dependency using `data_deps` (data deps are like deps that are only
 needed at runtime and aren't linked, since you can't link a 32-bit and a
 64-bit library).